NSMau/swift-book-es/TSPL.docc/LanguageGuide/Extensions.md

 In Swift,
 you can even extend a protocol to provide implementations of its requirements or add additional functionality that conforming types can take advantage of.
-For more details, see <doc:Protocols#Extensión-de-Protocolos>.
+For more details, see <doc:Protocols#Extensión-de-protocolos>.

 > Note: Extensions can add new functionality to a type,
 > but they can't override existing functionality.